 Do this exercise as often as needed to shift into desired behaviors.
 Allow for your body to absorb and participate in the visioning process by being aware of the sensations within the body.
 The body holds wisdom to move through lower energies that keep us feeling heavy and stuck, such as guilt, or shame, or trauma, or whatever needs to be purged to return to a state of wholeness.

 Follow up with a epson salt bath to cleanse the body unwanted energy.
 Use one cup of Epson salt, one fresh squeezed citrus fruit (lemon, lime, orange—your choice).
-Light a candle to affirm your intention to move forward and soak for for one hour.
-Your will feel the renewing properties in this exercise immediately.
+Light a candle to affirm your intention to move forward and soak for one hour.
+You will feel the renewing properties in this exercise immediately.